JayS1ddhapura/S2T-task/README.md

 * Nodejs installed version > 14.0
 * Appium GUI installed
+* A virtual machine created on Android Studio

 ### Installing
 * open terminal and go to the project directory.